 The Austin Independent Business Alliance (AIBA) adopted the slogan "Keep Austin Weird" in 2002 and it certainly seems to be working.
 There are hundreds of cool businesses in Austin which made this list extremely difficult to create.
-However, after months of research we have settled on our favorites for 2014.
+However, after months of research we have settled on our favorites.
 Here are the companies we chose.

 Amy's Ice Creams